thepolicylab/initial-website/_projects/2021-02-21-rhode-island-covid-surveys.md

       link: https://osf.io/ydpnu
 ---

-In collaboaration with Rhode Island's Department of Health and Governor's Office, we conducted a series of surveys to understand the beliefs and attitudes governing individual behaviors during the COVID-19 pandemic to help policymakers respond effectively in these unprecedented times.
+In collaboration with Rhode Island's Department of Health and Governor's Office, we conducted a series of surveys to understand the beliefs and attitudes governing individual behaviors during the COVID-19 pandemic to help policymakers respond effectively in these unprecedented times.
 {: .summary}

 ## Why is this issue important?